Sending Information to Servers

 Exercises

-Blurring: Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
+8-3 Blurring.
+Right now, if you click inside a text entry, and then inside the address bar, two cursors will appear on the screen.
 To fix this, add a blur method to each Tab which unfocuses anything that is focused, and call it before changing focus.

-Check boxes: In HTML, input elements have a type attribute.
+8-4 Check boxes.
+In HTML, input elements have a type attribute.
 When set to checkbox, the input element looks like a checkbox; it’s checked if the checked attribute is set, and unchecked otherwise.Technically, the checked attribute only affects the state of the checkbox when the page loads; checking and unchecking a checkbox does not affect this attribute but instead manipulates internal state.
 When the form is submitted, a checkbox’s name=value pair is included only if the checkbox is checked.
 (If the checkbox has no value attribute, the default is the string on.)

-Resubmit requests: One reason to separate GET and POST requests is that GET requests are supposed to be idempotent (read-only, basically) while POST requests are assumed to change the web server state.
+8-5 Resubmit requests.
+One reason to separate GET and POST requests is that GET requests are supposed to be idempotent (read-only, basically) while POST requests are assumed to change the web server state.
 That means that going “back” to a GET request (making the request again) is safe, while going “back” to a POST request is a bad idea.
 Change the browser history to record what method was used to access each URL, and the POST body if one was used.
 When you go back to a POST-ed URL, ask the user if they want to resubmit the form.
 Don’t go back if they say no; if they say yes, submit a POST request with the same body as before.

-Message board: Right now our web server is a simple guest book.
+8-6 Message board.
+Right now our web server is a simple guest book.
 Extend it into a simple message board by adding support for topics.
 Each topic should have its own URL and its own list of messages.
 So, for example, /cooking should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to /cooking, not when you go to /cars.
-Make the home page, from /, list the available topics with a link to each topic’s page.
+Make the home page, at /, list the available topics with a link to each topic’s page.
 Make it possible for users to add new topics.

-Persistence: Back the server’s list of guest book entries with a file, so that when the server is restarted it doesn’t lose data.
+8-7 Persistence.
+Back the server’s list of guest book entries with a file, so that when the server is restarted it doesn’t lose data.

-HTML chrome: Browser chrome is quite complicated in real browsers, with tricky details such as font sizes, padding, outlines, shadows, icons and so on.
+8-9 HTML chrome.
+Browser chrome is quite complicated in real browsers, with tricky details such as font sizes, padding, outlines, shadows, icons and so on.
 This makes it tempting to try to reuse our layout engine for it.
 Implement this, using <button> elements for the new tab and back buttons, an <input> element for the address bar, and <a> elements for the tab names.
 It won’t look exactly the same as the current chrome—outline will have to wait for Chapter 14, for example—but if you adjust the default CSS you should be able to make it look passable.Real browsers have in fact gone down this implementation path multiple times, building layout engines for the browser chrome that are heavily inspired by or reuse pieces of the main web layout engine.
 Firefox had one, and Chrome has one.
 However, because it’s so important for the browser chrome to be very fast and responsive to draw, such approaches have had mixed success.

 Did you find this chapter useful?